Aritra8438/EcoMetrics-API/README.md

 # Local Development Setup:

 **Note**: You don't currently have database access.
 We will be working on giving read-only access to all the contributors.
-Nevertheless, you can always create your own database and populate it with dummy data.
+Nevertheless, you can always create your database and populate it with dummy data.
 Schema is available in the `models.py`.

 Open the terminal at the destination folder: